 Choose the best category that fits your business best

 Answering this question helps Google know what the primary focus of your business is.
 If you begin to type in “detailing” you will find there is only one option that fits, “Car detailing service.”
-It is important not to use the category “Car Wash” even as a secondary service as this will drive inquiries that are not your target audience.
+It is important to evaluate adding the category “Car Wash” even as a secondary service.
+You may get inquiries that are looking for cheap car washes and if that’s not something you want to attract to your business, don’t list it as a business category.

 What contact details do you want to show to customers